lkwhite/Quoncierge/README.md

 ## 🧠 Motivation

-I built Quoncierge after beta testing [Positron](https://posit-dev.github.io/positron/), the next-generation IDE from the creators of RStudio.
-While it supports running R and Python in the same notebook using `.qmd` files, I ran into frustrating limitations when trying to launch a new Quarto project that *just worked* without manual setup and troubleshooting.
+I built Quoncierge after beta testing [Positron](https://posit-dev.github.io/positron/).
+As a long-time Rstudio/Rprojects user switching to .qmd notebooks and Quarto projects, I ran into frustrating limitations when trying to launch a new project that *just worked* without manual setup and troubleshooting.

 The current experience for setting up a new Python + Quarto project in Positron is fragmented.
-Quoncierge automates and smooths over the pain points of environment creation, kernel registration, and GitHub linkage — bringing .qmd notebooks closer to plug-and-play for bioinformatics and data science work.
+Quoncierge automates and smooths over the pain points of environment creation, kernel registration, and GitHub linkage — bringing .qmd notebooks closer to plug-and-play for data science work, with bioinformatics users in mind.

 ## ⚙️ What it does